deeplearningbrasil/mars-gym/docs/source/quick_start.rst

   :width: 800
   :align: center

-It is an external service made with streamlit library.
-To start this service this is the command:
+It is an external service made with `Streamlit <https://www.streamlit.io/>`_ library.
+To start the service, use this command:

 .. code-block:: console